This project shows how to install an Ethernet jack for a home network with wiring instructions and photos.

 Home Network Cable Modem and WiFi Router

 My home network consists of a Comcast Cable Modem, NETGEAR WiFi Router N900 Dual Band Gigabit (WNDR4500), Netgear ProSafe Plus Switch, 8-Port Gigabit Ethernet with PoE (Power Over Ethernet), Universal Devices ISY Home Automation Controller, NetGear Skype WiFi phone adapter and a Vonage phone adapter.
 The NETGEAR Ethernet switch is needed for increased Ethernet port capacity and Power Over Ethernet (PoE) devices on my network.
-All 8 Ethernet ports are in use on the Ethernet switch and I expect to upgrade to a 24 port switch.
+All 8 ports are allocated on the Ethernet switch and I expect to upgrade to a 24 port switch.

 I previously installed a dedicated wall box with a single Ethernet Jack and 4-port wall plate.
 I used a red Ethernet cable to denote a Power over Ethernet (PoE) connection.
 I’ll add a 2nd Ethernet jack to this outlet and pull a new Ethernet cable to the finished basement.

 Working from the attic, I fed kite string with fishing weights the through a 3/4 inch hole in the 2×4 wall plate between the wall studs to the blue old work box.
 It took a few minutes of trial and error to drop the fishing weights through the hole in top of the box.
 I had a helper shine a flashlight into the outlet box so I could see my target from the attic and tell me when the fishing weights dropped into the old work box.
 I have rolls of nylon and metal fish tape, but didn’t use it because the fish tape coils in the wall cavity and I’d never hit the small hole in the blue outlet box.
 A straight wire pulling rod might have worked if I’d had one available.

 With the kite string fished through the old work wall box: